Do electric cars require less maintenance?

 Brake pad replacements

-As with traditional cars, electric cars also use brake pads, and these brake pads are prone to wearing out with time.
+As with traditional cars, electric cars also use brake pads, and these brake pads are prone to wear out with time.
 Thus, you should expect brake pad replacements to be a part of your maintenance routine.
-It is worth noting that the stress on the brake pads is usually greater with an electric car than an internal combustion engine vehicle, since electric cars are heavier.
+It is worth noting that the stress on the brake pads is usually greater with an electric car than with a combustion engine vehicle, since electric cars are heavier.

 Thus, you might even need to replace your EV brakes more frequently; this could cost more if your EV has regenerative brakes.
 Make sure to have a professional perform a vehicle inspection at least once a year to check your brake pads.